 If you are living with a medically diagnosed food allergy or intolerance, you are not the only one on PLU’s campus!
-PLU Hospitality Services & Campus Restaurants is equipped and dedicated to accommodate customers who have food allergies, Celiac disease, or other dietary needs.
-Our Sous Chefs and managers are easily accessible, in order to provide safe, healthy, and delicious options.
+PLU Hospitality Services & Campus Restaurants is equipped and dedicated to accommodate customers who have food allergies, sensitivities, or other dietary needs.
+Our Executive Chef, Sous Chef and managers are easily accessible, in order to provide safe, healthy, and delicious options.

 Helpful nutrition information is displayed in The Commons.
 You’ll find the following symbols at the stations to inform you which allergens are present: